Throw Your Own Carton-Inspired Halloween Festivities

-A Halloween party is the perfect occasion to repurpose your cartons.
+Halloween festivities are the perfect occasion to repurpose your cartons.
 Not only are cartons recycled to create new items like paper products and building materials, but they can also make for great DIY projects.
 Check out some of our favorite carton-turned-Halloween-decorations below.
-We’ve even included some spooky treats for your guests!
+We’ve even included some spooky treats!

 Haunted Carton House